 Electricity on the Åland Islands

-On the Åland Islands the power plugs and sockets are of type C and F. The standard voltage is 230 V and the standard frequency is 50 Hz.
+On the Åland Islands the power plug sockets are of type C and F. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed on the Åland Islands?

-On the Åland Islands the power plugs and sockets are of type C and F. Check out the following pictures.
-When living in Guatemala you need a power plug adapter for sockets type C and F.
+On the Åland Islands the power plug sockets are of type C and F. Check out the following pictures.
+When living in the United States of America you need a power plug adapter for sockets type C and F.

 - Your appliances with plug A don't fit socket C or F.